telerik/kendo-react-inputs/docs/slider/index.md

 ### Orientation

-The Slider supports two modes of orientations&mdash;horizontal, which is the default one, and vertical, which can be applied by setting the [`vertical`]({% slug api_slider_kendouiforreact %}#vertical-booleandefault-false) property to `true`.
+The Slider supports two modes of orientations&mdash;horizontal and vertical.
+By default, the Slider is in hortizontal mode.
+To enable the vertical mode, set the [`vertical`]({% slug api_slider_kendouiforreact %}#vertical-booleandefault-false) property to `true`.

 In horizontal mode, the Slider component displays the smallest value to the left and the largest to the right.
 In vertical, the component displays the smallest value at the bottom and the largest at the top.